pyscf/pyscf.github.io/source/user/gpu.rst

 - ‘O’: carefully optimized for GPU.
 - ‘CPU’: only cpu implementation.
-- ‘GPU’: drop-in replacement or na¨ıveimplementation.
+- ‘GPU’: drop-in replacement or naive implementation.
 - ‘FD’: use finite-difference gradient to approximate the exact Hessian matrix.
 - ’NA’: not available.
 - ‘CPU*’: DFTD3 [100]/DFTD4 [101] on CPU.